BitSaber/incy-io-kiosk-frontend/README.md

 When hopping different branches, it might be a good idea to run `rm -rf node_modules && yarn install` to have a clean set of dependencies.

-## CI
+## CI/CD

 When making pull requests and branches, [Jenkins](https://jenkins.bitsaber.net/job/BitSaber/job/incy-io-kiosk-frontend/) accompanied by [SonarQube](https://sonar.bitsaber.net/dashboard?id=INCY-IO-KIOSK-FRONTEND) will automatically verify that the code is good enough.
 Jenkins also won't let you merge anything unless the [CI](https://en.wikipedia.org/wiki/Continuous_integration) pipeline succeeds.

 ### Jenkins Pipeline

-Below you will find an example of our CI pipeline
+Below you will find an example of our CI/CD pipeline

 ![Jenkins CI Pipeline](docs/img/jenkins-pipeline-example.png?raw=true "Jenkins CI Pipeline")